 “Saturday in the park, I think it was the 4th of July…”- Chicago “V” 45th anniversary In the Studio with composer Robert Lamm.

 “Who are these guys?” was still the admiring rhetorical question floating about the music world when Chicago II came out only a year after the other “Chicago Seven” had stunned the rock world in 1969 with the most popular double album debut in history, Chicago Transit Authority .
 Like the first, Chicago II was so […]

 If you have a surround sound multi-channel set up for movies and music, seek out the first Chicago double album Chicago Transit Authority from eclectic reissue label Rhino, in four channel quadraphonic sound on DVD-Audio.
 It is ear-grabbing full tilt “back to the future”.
 Chicago is the second-highest selling American band in history, second only […]

 Happy birthday to a real rock prince of a guy, Robert Lamm of Chicago ( 13th ).

 Released March 1974, another full tank double album which hit #1 sales ( third top seller in a row ) for Chicago, containg hit songs “I’ve Been Searching So Long”, “Call on Me”, and “Wishing You Were Here”, sung by Terry Kath and a performance which serves as his epitaph.-Redbeard

-Styx “Grand Illusion” 40th anniversary with Tommy Shaw, James Young, Lawrence Gowan, co-founder & former member Dennis DeYoung
+Styx “Grand Illusion” interview with Tommy Shaw, James Young, Lawrence Gowan, plus co-founder & former member Dennis DeYoung